dperegolise/jira-to-scrum/README.md

 ### gulp build-dev
 This builds a deploy-able version of the application, dropping the package in /dev.
 It uses the "dev" ngConstants to build in an API base route, and creates the files with a version number to ensure cache is busted.
 All code is concatenated, annotated, wrapped in IIFE, and then minified and uglifed.
 Debug and compile information is typically turned off.

+### gulp bump
+This bumps the version number (in your bower.json and package.json files).
+Do this before each deploy so the version is baked into the deployment, and forces cache-busting for css and js files.

 You might want to add a task for other target deployments.

 ## Testing